Sophie's Journey - Chapter 10

 The Iron Road West

 "We are to climb inside those boxes?"
 Marianne asked, her voice thin and wavering.
-She stood with her eyes wide, staring at the livestock cars that lacked anything resembling comfort.
+She stood with her eyes wide open, staring at the livestock cars that offered nothing resembling comfort.
 "It looks like a prison, Sophie.
 A cage for the cattle."

 Sophie didn't answer her friend.
 She was too busy counting heads, making sure she hadn't lost any of the four children in the crush, eyeing the bundles that held everything they had left of home.
 "It's wood and iron, Marianne, and it'll get us there in days instead of weeks.
 We're the lucky ones."